-Our strategy to increase Commercial segment profitability focuses on providing solutions for employers to the rising cost of health care through the use of innovative and consumer-choice product designs which are supported by service excellence and industry-leading electronic capabilities, including education, tools and technologies provided primarily through the Internet.
+Our strategy to increase Commercial segment profitability focuses on providing solutions for employers to the rising cost of health care through the use of a variety of innovative and consumer-choice product designs supported by electronic informational capabilities, including education, tools, and technologies provided primarily through the Internet.
 To that end, we have developed an innovative suite of products styled as "Smart" products.
-We believe that these Smart products offer the best solution for many employers to the problem of fast rising health care costs for their employees.
-Membership in our Smart products exceeds 220,000 members at March 31, 2004.
-We believe that growth in these products, which may be competitively priced to produce higher margins, is a key component, among other items, for our continuing improvement in the Commercial segment.
+We believe that these Smart products offer the best solution for many employers to the problem of quickly rising health care costs for their employees.
+Membership in our Smart products exceeded 220,000 members at June 30, 2004.
+We believe that growth in these products, which may be competitively priced to produce higher margins, is a key component, among other items, for improvement in the Commercial segment.

 Other important elements which impact our Commercial segment profitability are the competitive pricing environment and market conditions.
 With respect to pricing, there is a complex balancing act between sustaining or increasing underwriting margins versus achieving enrollment growth.
 With respect to market conditions, there is the impact of economies of scale on administrative overhead.
-As a result of the decline in preference for tightly managed HMO products and intensive utilization review procedures, medical costs have become increasingly comparable among the larger competitors.
+As a result of the decline in preference for tightly managed HMO products, medical costs have become increasingly comparable among the larger competitors.
 Consequently, product design and consumer involvement have become the more important drivers of medical services consumption.
 Administrative expense efficiency is becoming a primary driver of commercial margin sustainability.
-In line with that philosophy, we continue to rationalize our administrative expense structure, realize administrative expense savings through technology tools, and look at acquisition opportunities that align with our geographic presence and Commercial strategy.
+In line with that philosophy, we continue to examine our administrative expense structure, realize administrative expense savings through technology tools, and look at acquisition opportunities that align with our geographic presence and Commercial strategy.